We all know it:

 Well, that depends.
 On a lot, actually.

 Let’s have a look at what a bounce rate really is and what a “bounce” means for different parts of your online shop.

 Forget your average bounce rate

-The first thing you can do is ignore your average bounce rate.
+The first thing you can do is ignore your average bounce rate for your whole shop.

 Sure, you can keep an eye on it.
 If it goes up drastically, you should find out why.
 But your average bounce rate alone doesn’t tell you whether your shop is performing well or poorly.

 What exactly IS a “bounce”?

-At first glance, that doesn’t sound like a good thing, and often it’s not.
+So we know that a bounce = an “un-engaged visit”.
+That doesn’t sound like a good thing, and often it’s not.
 But let’s have a think about the different scenarios that might result in a bounce.